Frequently Asked Questions

 What is your euthanasia policy?

-We do our best to place every healthy animal in our shelter into new and loving homes.
-Euthanasia can be an unfortunate and difficult component.
-We explore every option and avenue prior to recommending euthanasia.
+We place every healthy animal in our shelter into new and loving homes, or transfer to one of our amazing rescue partners.
+If an animal is injured beyond responsible repair; old, sick or in pain beyond responsible veterinary intervention, or is a threat to the community, we do offer what we refer to as "the last act of kindness."
+However, we explore every option and avenue prior to recommending euthanasia.
 We are committed to saving as many animals as possible, but we recognize that sometimes the best thing we can do for an animal is give it a peaceful end, and we take that responsibility very seriously.
-Alaska Mindful Paws does not euthanize animals due to time or space constraints, but rather reserves euthanasia for animals who are suffering, who are mentally or physically ill, or considered dangerous to themselves, other animals, and/or humans.
-AMP works very closely with the veterinarians at the Homer Veterinary Clinic in determining an animal’s state of health.
+Homer Animal Services/Alaska Mindful Paws does not euthanize animals due to time or space constraints, but rather reserves euthanasia for animals who are suffering, who are mentally or physically ill, or considered dangerous to themselves, other animals, and/or humans.
+AMP works very closely with local veterinarians to determine an animal’s state of health.
 Euthanasia is conducted by a licensed veterinarian and is performed compassionately and humanely to ease an animal’s pain and suffering.

 What is the AMP policy on spaying and neutering?